 Focused Ultrasound Surgery

 Focused ultrasound typically decreases symptoms immediately.
 It does not require adjustment, programming or additional procedures.
 But it is irreversible and permanent.
+Possible side effects may include headache, numbness and tingling, imbalance or gait changes, and others.

 Focused Ultrasound vs. Deep Brain Stimulation